Auto Insurance Cancelled in Ontario

 Cancellation of auto insurance in Ontario from the Insurer means you do not fit the risk criteria for the regular car insurance market.
 This could be due to a policy violation, such as a DUI, driver’s license violation, non-payment of the insurance premium or too many at-fault accidents or tickets.

 Since the availability of auto insurance in Ontario, Canada is mandated and guaranteed to the consumer by law, Insurance companies are required to offer car insurance to consumers who qualify.
-This means the applicant cannot be denied car insurance if they meet the registered requirements that the said Insurance Company has filed with the regulatory body, FSCO (financial services commission of Ontario).
+This means the applicant cannot be denied car insurance if they meet the registered requirements that the said Insurance Company has filed with the regulatory body, FSRA (Financial Services Regulatory Authority).

 Can an Auto Insurance Company Cancel my Policy?

 Where your policy has been in effect for up to 60 days, the Insurance Company may only cancel your policy for a reason that they have filed with the Financial Services Regulatory Authority of Ontario (FSRA), formerly known as FSCO.

 Where your policy has been in effect for more than 60 days, the Insurance Company may only cancel your policy for one of the following reasons:

 - You have given false particulars of the vehicle or subject of insurance

 - You have knowingly misrepresented or failed to disclose information that you were required to provide in the application for automobile insurance

 - The risk has changed materially

 Getting cancelled for non-payment of your auto insurance premium is one of the easiest ways to be classified as a higher-risk driver.